410059274/Getting-and-Cleaning-Data-Course-Project/README.md

   6.Create a tidy data set with the average of each variable for each activity and each subject

-The out put is written in the file named `tidydata.txt`.
+The output is written in the file named `tidydata.txt`.
 About the code book
 ------------------
 You can go to the code book `CodeBook.md` for descriptions of the variables.